 Upon acceptance, all students are required to pay a \$50.00 advance tuition deposit.
 The advance deposit is credited to the student's account and is applied as a payment toward the student's first semester bill.
-Advance Tuition deposits are not refundable after May 1 (January 1 for Spring semester) and after June 1 (January 1 for Spring semester) for room deposits.
+Advance Tuition deposits are not refundable after May 1 (January 1 for Spring semester).